Gbukaa/security_week/acebook-on-aws/high-level-walthrough.md

 Finally, before launching the instance, a pop up will prompt asking you to create a new key pair or select an existing one.
 Read through the instructions and once you are done, create a new key pair.
-Hopefully after doing some research around the EC2 dashboard, and making use of your `.pem` file, you can securily `ssh` into your EC2 instance from your Mac.
+Hopefully after doing some research around the EC2 dashboard, and making use of your `.pem` file, you can securely `ssh` into your EC2 instance from your Mac.

 ## Set up CodeDeploy